 Code, Culture, and Leadership Convenings

-Code, Culture, and Leadership convenings are cohort-driven events where small groups come together to work and problem-solve on a common theme.
+Code, Culture, and Leadership convenings were cohort-driven events where small groups come together to work and problem-solve on a common theme.

-These events began with code convenings, where two-person teams from several newsrooms assembled, each with an open-source project that needed last-mile development and documentation to be ready for release.
-Building on that model, in 2017 we also began hosting convenings around themes that help newsrooms build new and stronger leadership, and more resilient, inclusive culture.
+Starting in 2017, we held events where two-person teams from several newsrooms assembled, each with an open-source project that needed last-mile development and documentation to be ready for release, as well as events around themes that helped newsrooms build new and stronger leadership, and more resilient, inclusive culture.

 The latest from the OpenNews team